hexmaster111/PythonLcdCalc/README.md

  - mode is True for false
    - True will send the data in character mode
    - False will send the data in command mode

+##lcd_linecheck
+Takes nothing in, it check if you are on the correct line count.
+If you are not, it corrects for that